paulaharder/SpectralAdversarialDefense/README.md

 ### Download

 Download the adversarial examples and their non-adversarial counterparts from: https://cutt.ly/0jmLTm0 .
-Extract the folders in /data.
+Extract the folders into /data.
 Go to 'Build detector'.

 ### Data generation

-Train the VGG16 on CIFAR-10/100:
+Train the VGG16 on CIFAR-10:
 ```sh
 $ python train_cif10.py
 ```

+or on CIFAR-100
 ```sh
 $ python train_cif100.py
 ```

-Copy the pth-file in /models/vgg_cif10.py or /models/vgg_cif100.py.
+Copy the pth-files from the checkpoint directory to /models/vgg_cif10.pth or /models/vgg_cif100.pth.

-Download the CIFAR-10/100 dataset and extract the CIFAR10/100 images, which are correctly classified by the network by running
+The following skript will download the CIFAR-10/100 dataset and extract the CIFAR10/100 images, which are correctly classified by the network by running.
+Use --net cif10 for CIFAR-10 and --net cif100 for CIFAR-100
 ```sh
 $ python generate_clean_data.py --net cif10
 ```